vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/005_lAxA/_index.md

 +++
 ## Comment
 Found also in Pāipp. vi. (in the verse-order 1, 2, 4, 5, 3, 7, 6, 8, 9).
-Not textually quoted by Kāuç., but doubtless intended, as pointed out by the schol., in the lākṣālin̄gās of 28.
+Not textually quoted by Kāuś., but doubtless intended, as pointed out by the schol., in the lākṣālin̄gās of 28.
 14, as employed in a healing rite for flesh-wounds.

 ## Translations